Rohit-Singh-0/MyChat/README.md

 ## Features

-- User registration and authentication system using Django's built-in features.
+- User registration using Django's built-in features.
 - Real-time audio and video communication with Agora SDK.
 - Group calling support, enabling multiple users to participate in the same call.
-- Chat functionality alongside video communication for a complete interactive experience.
-- Customizable user profiles and avatars.
 - Responsive and user-friendly interface for seamless usage on various devices.

 ## Installation